amoghpj/amoghpj.github.io/_posts/2017-08-16-the-two-hit-hypothesis.md

 ![Knudson's data]({{site.url}}/assets/images/Kundson1971.png)

 Voila!
 The One-Hit curve coincides with the bilateral retinoblastoma data, the hereditary form, indicating that in tissue carrying a genetic mutation, a single new mutation is sufficient in causing cancer.
 Further, the Two-hit curve coincides with the unilateral retinoblastoma data, which is non-hereditary.
-Knudeson's reading of this result was that cancercinogenesis require *at least two independent mutations*.
+Knudson's reading of this result was that cancercinogenesis require *at least two independent mutations*.
 He states:

 > If a second, single event is involved m the distribution of bilateral cases with time should be an exponential function, i.e., the fraction of the total cases that develops in a given period of time should be constant, as expressed in the relationship $\frac{dS}{dt}=-kS$ ... where S is the fraction of survivors not yet  diagnosed at time t, and dS is the change in this fraction in the interval dt.